klvl/allure-revision/README.md

 ### id [optional]

+To extract spreadsheet ID:
+* Open your spreadsheet, for example [https://docs.google.com/spreadsheets/d/1GOOG39g3lESP0rEADS5EeetIDtoE9XtRactAndUseE8/](https://docs.google.com/spreadsheets/d/1GOOG39g3lESP0rEADS5EeetIDtoE9XtRactAndUseE8/)
+* Find your spreadsheet ID in URL, which is `1GOOG39g3lESP0rEADS5EeetIDtoE9XtRactAndUseE8` in example

+If `id` parameter is not specified, the script will look for the [--id](#--id--spreadsheet-id) CLI argument.
+If the `id` is specified in config.json and is passed to a script as CLI argument, the value from CLI argument will be used.

 ```json
 {
   "id": "1GOOo39g3lESP0rEADS5EeetIDtoE9XtRactAndUseE8"
 }
 ```

-The `id` parameter is a spreadsheet ID.
-Read where to find a spreadsheet ID in [--id | Spreadsheet ID](#--id--spreadsheet-id) section.
-If `id` is specified in a config.json and is passed as a CLI argument, the value from argument will be used.

 ### token [optional]

+The `token` parameter is a refresh token.
+Read where to find a spreadsheet ID in [--token | Refresh token](#--token--refresh-token) section.
+If `token` is specified in a config.json and is passed as a CLI argument, the value from argument will be used.

 ```json
 {